softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 The provided tests for this assignment are in the `WebSocketTests` class.
 These test the `WebSocket` interactions between client and server.
 To run the tests first start your server, and then run `WebSocketTests`.

-### Code Quality

-For this phase the TAs will grade the quality of your project's source code.
-The rubric used to evaluate code quality can be found here: [Rubric](../code-quality-rubric.md)

 ### Pass Off, Submission, and Grading

 All of the tests in your project must succeed in order to complete this phase.